Sam-foster/Project/readme.md

 ## Deployment

 This project was developed using the Visual studio.
-In order to save and see what I worked with previously I always add commit messenges and then Git push to save and push it to Github.
+In order to save and see what I worked with previously I always add commit messages and then Git push to save and push it to Github.

 For deploy this site I had to follow this steps: